East Grinstead Walks

 - High Weald Landscape Trail - Explore the High Weald AONB on this fabulous 90 mile walk that links the ridge-top villages and historic gardens for which the area is famous

-- Weir Wood Reservoir - This 280 acre reservoir has a super waterside walking path running around its perimeter
+- Weir Wood Reservoir - This 280 acre reservoir has a super circular walking path to try

 - Sussex Border Path - A fabulous long distance walk following the Sussex county border from Thorney Island in West Sussex to Rye in East Sussex